DutrieuxLU/DutrieuxLU/README.md

 ## About Me 👨‍💻

-I'm a passionate developer who loves tackling challenging problems and building innovative solutions.
-When I'm not coding, you can find me exploring new technologies and contributing to open-source projects.

 - 👯 I'm looking to collaborate on any Open-Source Projects I can get my hands on
-- 📫 How to reach me: dutrieuxl31022@gmaill.com
+- 📫 How to reach me: dutrieuxl31022@gmaill.com || ldutrie@purdue.edu
 - 😄 Pronouns: He/Him/His

 ## 🛠️ Tech Stack